hlfshell/hlfshell/README.md

 # Keith Chester

-Robotics and Software Engineer with a penchant for DIY tech projects.
+Robotics and Cloud Software Engineer with a penchant for DIY tech projects.

 Projects currently focus on: